zaufi/kate-cpp-helper-plugin/README.md

 * [boost](http://boost.org) library >= 1.49 required since version 0.8.7
 * [xapian](http://xapian.org) library >= 1.2.12 required since version 1.0

+NOTE: Attention distro guys!
+GNU Autogen, searched by CMake script, needed only for new code development and it is Ok to have it NOT-FOUND for binary package!
+So, no need to add it to dependencies ;-)

 Installation
 ------------